vmg/sundown/README.md

 `Hoedown` is all about security.
-If you find a (potential) security vulnerability in the library, or a way to make it crash through malicious input, please report it to us, either directly via email or by opening an Issue on GitHub, and help make the web safer for everybody.
+If you find a (potential) security vulnerability in the library, or a way to make it crash through malicious input, please report it to us, by leaving an Issue at <https://github.com/devinus/hoedown/issues/new>.

 Unicode character handling
 --------------------------